 ZOOL 610 Topics in Development and Reproductive Biology (V) Discussion and survey of literature on specific topics; some field and lab work may be required.
 Repeatable three times.

 ZOOL 619 Seminar on Science Teaching (2) Effective teaching methods, organization of courses, lectures, laboratory exercises; development and evaluation of examinations; computers and audio-visual aids.
 Open to graduate students in various science disciplines.
 Repeatable one time.
 (Cross-listed as NSCI 619)

 ZOOL 620 Marine Ecology (3) Principles of ecology of marine biota and environment.
 Pre: graduate standing in zoology, oceanography, or botany; or consent.

 ZOOL 631 Biometry (4) (3 Lec, 1 2-hr Discussion) Basic statistical methods: design of studies; data exploration; probability; distributions; parametric and nonparametric one-sample, two-sample, multi-sample, regression, and correlation analyses; frequency tables.
-Pre: MATH 215 or 216 or 241 or 251A (or equivalent), or consent.
+Pre: MATH 215 or 216 or 241 or 251A or NREM 203 (or equivalent), or consent.